-Peggy casually sits at her work station writing in her "MyFazer" (a fictional name of a social networking site).
+Peggy casually sits at her work station writing on her "MyFazer" (a fictional name of a social networking site) page.
 She is reporting on the backyard party she attended over the weekend.
 She reminisces about the fun she had bouncing on a trampoline with the entire football team before it collapsed.
-She ponders - Could her resulting injuries be her "golden ticket" to escape from a mountain of debt?
-Could she now force her employer, INC, to give her a prime office on the first floor and a front-line parking space?
+She ponders: Could her resulting injuries be her "golden ticket" to escape from a mountain of debt?
+Could she now force her employer, INC (a fictional company), to give her a prime office on the first floor and a front-line parking space?

-Shortly thereafter, Peggy files suit against the manufacturer of the trampoline.
+Shortlythereafter, Peggy files suit against the manufacturer of the trampoline.
 She also advises INC that she sustained a serious injury that dramatically inhibited her mobility and rendered her in need of a workplace "accommodation."

-During discovery, counsel for the trampoline manufacturer demands production of any and all communications about or relating to the incident, including any responsive entries on Peggy's MyFazer page.
+During discovery, counsel for the trampoline manufacturer demands production of any and all communications about, or relating to, the incident, including any responsive entries on Peggy's MyFazer page.
 Peggy's counsel refuses

-Ronald J. Levine, a member of this newsletter's Board of Editors, is a litigation partner, and Susan L. Swatski-Lebson is a litigation associate, with Herrick, Feinstein LLP, with offices in New York, Newark and Princeton, NJ.
-Mr. Levine, who co-chairs the firm's Litigation Department, can be contacted at rlevine@ herrick.com and Ms. Swatski-Lebson can be contacted at sswatski@her rick.com; Phone: 212-592-1400.
+Ronald J. Levine, a member of the Board of Editors of our sibling publication, LJN's Product Liability Law & Strategy, is a litigation partner, and Susan L. Swatski-Lebson is a litigation associate, with Herrick, Feinstein LLP, with offices in New York, and Newark and Princeton, NJ.
+Levine, who co-chairs the firm's Litigation Department, can be contacted at rlevine@herrick.com.
+Swatski-Lebson can be contacted at sswatski@herrick.com or 212-592-1400.